The Richard G. & Carole J. Cline Symposium

 The Richard G. & Carole J. Cline Symposium is an annual event that invites a prominent intellectual to address the campus community on a topic of great public significance.
 Since its inception in 1995, it has attracted a number of world-renowned speakers and some of the most distinguished alumni and friends of UIUC’s College of Liberal Arts and Sciences.
 The Cline Symposium encompasses a two-day schedule of events for undergraduate student participants, including a roundtable discussion made up of individuals who are experts on the symposium's topic, a keynote address, and a series of small group discussions involving invited students and led by prominent alumni and friends of the university.
 The Cline Symposium has established itself as one of the most visible and prestigious annual public events on the University of Illinois campus that brings together community members, faculty, and more than a hundred faculty-nominated students to discuss a plethora of important and timely issues.
 The symposium has pioneered a unique and engaging format that continues to produce a challenging and memorable experience for all of its participants.

-The keynote address for the 2019 Richard G. & Carole J. Cline Symposium will feature Ambassador Karl Eikenberry and his keynote address is entitled "The Growing Militarization of US Foreign Policy."
+The keynote address for the 2019 Richard G. & Carole J. Cline Symposium featured Ambassador Karl Eikenberry and his keynote address was entitled "The Growing Militarization of US Foreign Policy."
 Ambassador Eikenberry is a Fellow of the American Academy of Arts and Sciences and co-directs the Academy’s project on civil wars, violence, and international responses.
 Until 2019, he was Director of the U.S.-Asia Security Initiative at the Shorenstein Asia-Pacific Research Center, and Professor of Practice at Stanford University.
 From 2009 to 2011, he served as ambassador to Afghanistan following his retirement from the US Army with the rank of Lieutenant General.
 He served for more than half a decade in Afghanistan, including two years as the Commander of Coalition Forces.
 He also served as Deputy Chairman of the NATO Military Committee, Director for Strategic Planning and Policy for U.S. Pacific Command and the Army’s Deputy Director for Strategy, Plans, and Policy.
 He earned master’s degrees from Harvard University in East Asian Studies and Stanford University in Political Science, and a degree in Chinese History from Nanjing University.

 Keynote Address: Thursday November 14, 2019 7:30 PM, Alice Campbell Ballroom